Preference-based Online Learning with Dueling Bandits: A Survey: Learning from Coherent Pairwise Comparisons

-As explained in Section \ref{sec:ppe}, learning in the PB-MAB setting essentially means estimating the pairwise preference matrix $\bQ$, i.e., the pairwise probabilities $q_{i,j}$.
-The target of the agent's prediction, however, is not the relation $\bQ$ itself, but the best arm or, more generally, a ranking $\succ$ of all arms $\cA$.
-Consequently, the least assumption to be made is a connection between $\bQ$ and $\succ$, so that information about the former is indicative of the latter.
-Or, stated differently, the pairwise probabilities $q_{i,j}$ should be sufficiently coherent, so as to allow the learner to approximate and eventually identify the target (at least in the limit when the sample size grows to infinity).
-For example, if the target is a ranking $\succ$ on $\cA$, then the $q_{i,j}$ should be somehow coherent with that ranking, e.g., in the sense that $a_i \succ a_j$ implies $q_{i,j} > 1/2$.
+As explained in Section \ref{sec:ppe}, learning in the PB-MAB setting essentially boils down to estimating the pairwise preference matrix $\bQ$, i.e., the pairwise probabilities $q_{i,j}$.
+Usually, however, the target of the agent's prediction is not the relation $\bQ$ itself, but the best arm or, more generally, a ranking $\succ$ of all arms $\cA$.
+As discussed in Section \ref{subsec_targets}, the target might not be well-defined for a given preference relation $\bQ$, so that information about the latter may not be indicative of the former.
+Hence, the pairwise probabilities $q_{i,j}$ should be sufficiently coherent, so as to allow the learner to approximate and eventually identify the target (at least in the limit when the sample size grows to infinity).

-While this is only an example of a consistency property that might be required, different consistency or regularity assumptions on the pairwise probabilities $\bQ$ have been proposed in the literature---needless to say, these assumptions have a major impact on how PB-MAB problems are tackled algorithmically.
-In this section and the next one, we provide an overview of approaches to such problems, categorized according to these assumptions (see Figure \ref{fig:stpbmab}).
+Different consistency or regularity assumptions on the pairwise probabilities $\bQ$ have been proposed in the literature.
+Needless to say, these assumptions have a major impact on how PB-MAB problems are tackled algorithmically.
+In this section and the two following ones, we provide an overview of approaches to such problems, categorized according to these assumptions (cf.\ Figure \ref{fig:stpbmab}).

-\tikzset{ basic/.style = {draw, drop shadow, font=\sffamily, rectangle}, root/.style = {basic, text width=6cm, rounded corners=1.5pt, thin, align=center, fill=gray!30}, level 2/.style = {basic, rounded corners=4pt, thin,align=center, fill=blue!30, text width=9em}, level 22/.style = {basic, rounded corners=5pt, thin,align=center, fill=red!30, text width=11.5em}, level 3/.style = {basic, thin, align=left, fill=white!30, text width=12em} }
+\tikzset{ basic/.style = {draw, drop shadow, font=\sffamily, rectangle}, root/.style = {basic, text width=6cm, rounded corners=1.5pt, thin, align=center, fill=gray!30}, level 2/.style = {basic, rounded corners=4pt, thin,align=center, fill=blue!30, text width=9em}, level 22/.style = {basic, rounded corners=5pt, thin,align=center, fill=red!30, text width=11.5em}, level 3/.style = {basic, thin, align=left, fill=white!30, text width=14em} }

-\subsection{Axiomatic approaches}
+\subsection{Axiomatic Approaches}

 We begin this section by collecting various assumptions on pairwise preferences that can be found in the literature.
 As will be seen later on, by exploiting the (preference) structure imposed by these assumptions, the development of efficient algorithms will become possible.